Installation

 To make render times functionally instant, Dynamowaves intentionally eskews importing a library such as SVG.js to build a new SVG on execution.

-Instead, it selects at random from a curated collection of potential <paths> and leverages HTML web components (sorry, IE) to allow it to easily grab its reference element's applied attributes and then fully replaces the reference with a slick lil' wave.
+and then leverages HTML web components (sorry, IE) to allow it to easily grab its reference element's applied attributes and then fully replace it with a slick lil' wave.

-You can install Dynamowaves via npm or by including the script file directly in your project.
+You can install Dynamowaves via npm, leveraging a CDN, or by including the script file directly in your project.

 npm Installation